paravoid/ircstream/README.md

 UDP message is expected to be a channel name, followed by a tab character, followed by the message to be sent to all clients.

-Future versions will support ingesting over the EventStream service using SSE.

 # History

 The idea for this project was originally conceived in November 2016 internally at the Wikimedia Foundation, as a response to ongoing difficulties with the deprecation of the `irc.wikimedia.org` gateway.
-It was developed on and off for a few years, and saw its first release in May 2020, as part of a renewed effort to [migrate the internal architecture to EventStreams' backend](https://phabricator.wikimedia.org/T234234).
+It has been developed on and off since then, saw its first release in May 2020, and it was finally deployed in production to replace the aging `irc.wikimedia.org` infrastructure in October 2024.

-As of October 2024, `ircstream` is the software powering the `irc.wikimedia.org` service.

 # Requirements